 - Dip a lint-free cloth or sponge into the liquid, wring it out, and then clean the kitchen cabinets from the top down.

 - Wipe them again with another damp cloth containing just water.

 - Follow up by wiping the cabinets dry.
-This helps keep excess moisture from soaking through the finish and into the wood.
+This helps keep excess moisture from soaking through the finish or paint and into the wood.

 Laminate cabinets are usually able to withstand more powerful cleaners and abrasives than the average wood cabinet, although it's always best to start with gentle cleaners as noted in the manufacturer's recommendations.
 The same holds true with similar surfaces such as melamine and thermofoil.

 For general all-over cleaning, dish soap and water will get the job done.
 For spot cleaning, a multipurpose cleaner comes in handy — or use a paste of baking soda and water.
 Citrus-oil cleaners work well for removing greasy or gooey messes — just spray the area, or spray some onto a lint-free cloth, and rub the stain from the outside of the mess toward the center.
 A nylon scouring pad also helps for removing gunk that won't come off with a cloth.

 How to Clean Cabinet Hardware

 Cabinet hardware is especially prone to getting dirty, as the handles and knobs are touched far more often than other parts of the cabinet.
 To clean hardware effectively, wipe down knobs and pulls with a soft cloth or sponge dipped in equal parts water and white vinegar.
 An old toothbrush or nail brush comes in handy for scrubbing grime.

 For messes that require a little extra effort, make a paste of baking soda and water.
 Rub the hardware with a cloth or toothbrush dipped into the paste and then wipe the excess away with a damp cloth.
 Rinse and wipe down the hardware again.